ArenKDesai/Aren-s-Notes/Big Data Systems/Google Cloud Platform - CS544.md

 Docker uses both of these.

 ### Kubernetes (k8)
 Kubernetes is Google's version of Docker, which operates similar to Docker's docker compose.
-We deploy multiple applications in pods (like containers) that can be shared ()
+We deploy multiple applications in pods (like containers).
+Pods share the same VM, IP, and port visi